jamiecarter7/mentalblockgaming/src/content/blog/i-dont-want-to-talk-to-you-tips-for-character-development-for-npcs-in-video-games.md

 A great example of telling narrative through gameplay can be found in Papo & Yo, a game where you play inside the imagination of a child who is trying to cope with the reality of his alcoholic father.
 The father is represented as an enormous monster who can be enraged or pacified using certain items such as frogs and fruits.
 The father’s alcoholism is shown through the monster’s insatiable appetite for frogs which the player must prevent the monster from reaching.
 This is a great use of metaphor to portray characteristics without a single word of dialogue, instead relying on gameplay to deliver the story.
 Despite the monster’s apparent aggression and intimidating appearance, there are stages in the game where you must work with him to proceed to the next level, reinforcing how terribly interwoven the lives of the father and son are.
 The medium of video games has huge potential – allow the player to interact with the narrative instead of just passively receiving it, and your game is guaranteed to leave a lasting impression.

-<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/qkrjby0lKRE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<style>.embed-container { position: relative; padding-bottom: 56.25%; height: 0; overflow: hidden; max-width: 100%; } .embed-container iframe, .embed-container object, .embed-container embed { position: absolute; top: 0; left: 0; width: 100%; height: 100%; }</style><div class='embed-container'><iframe src='https://www.youtube.com/embed/qkrjby0lKRE' frameborder='0' allowfullscreen></iframe></div>

 That concludes my post on character development.
-If you are considering having your characters voiced, don’t forget to check out my post on Voice Acting! [add link]
+If you are considering having your characters voiced, don’t forget to check out my post on voice acting, [How to extract a stellar voice acting performace from an average joe](/blog/sound/how-to-extract-a-stellar-voice-acting-performance-from-an-average-joe)!